triangle-man/intro-to-cellular-talk/introduction-to-cellular.md

 B5 := B3 * B4
 ```

-Burden of naming too high?
-But good as a "universal spreadsheet language".
+In my view, the burden of naming is too high.
+But this language ("grid"?) could be used as
+a "universal spreadsheet language".

 <div class="notes">